 The one-year project divides participants into two groups.
 One group will be provided with an ongoing score along with feedback about how to improve their driver behavior and can complete challenges to receive rewards.
 The other group will not receive driver feedback until the end of the project.
-You may balk at the chance of being placed in the second group and miss out on insight that allows you take immediate corrective action, but note that the mere act of telematics participation makes you more conscious of your habits on the road, which in-turn makes you a better driver.
+While this second group doesn’t receive immediate insights into driving behavior the mere act of telematics participation makes you more conscious of your habits on the road, which in turn makes you a better driver.

 Participants will also have the chance to receive up to $250 in gift card rewards by completing various driving challenges.

-In the end, the program seeks to make you a better driver, which reduces your risk of accidents, injuries, claims, and ultimately premiums (over time).
+In the end, the program seeks to make you a better driver, which reduces your risk of accidents, injuries, and claims.
 But there’s more – keep reading.

 How Telematics Reduces Auto Claims Costs (and maybe your own premiums)

 As mentioned above, correcting driver behavior is something that occurs over time, and under the new ICBC rate model which better considers driver history you may not see reduction in premiums for awhile.
 That said, experts find that telematics programs cut claims costs for insurers in a variety of ways.
 When claims costs are cut, savings may be passed on to the consumer in the long run.
 Exactly how are claims costs cut through telematics?

 For one, telematics may reduce the cost of adjusting a claim because the claim can be closed much quicker.
 This is due to the fact that a telematics device knows what is happening with a participating vehicle at any given time, will detect a motor vehicle accident (MVA), and help “reconstruct” the event.
 This same technology will also discourage motorists involved in an MVA from making fraudulent claims.